 Suggested curricular flow through the major

 The Sociology major was designed with the hope and expectation that all of our students would spend a semester or year abroad.
-As a result, we developed the curriculum so that a student who did spend a year abroad could complete all the requirements for the major, as long as she or he followed a few guidelines.
+As a result, we developed the curriculum so that a student who did spend a year abroad could complete all the requirements for the major, as long as they followed a few guidelines.

-The guidelines are written for the entering student who knows he or she wants to major in Sociology.
+The guidelines are written for the entering student who knows they want to major in Sociology.
 Rather than specify the courses that you "must" have in a given semester, the following are general guidelines regarding courses that we suggest you take during each year.
 You should think of these guidelines as giving you a fast track into the major - this provides maximum flexibility in your junior and senior year.

 A 200-level elective